libbydai/Dill_app/README.md

 # Dill The Tutor

-Dill is an online chatbot developped from OpenAI's API.
+Dill is an online chatbot developed from OpenAI's API.

 # Libraries needed:
 pip install: